gpinkard/gettingMean/README.md

 live application link: <a href="https://cryptic-scrubland-30222.herokuapp.com/">Heroku</a>

 Finished chapter seven.
 In this chapter we implemented various API's, finished the review screen, and the distances for the various locatons.
 This chapter was quite challenging.
-I still have a few errors that I have not been able to fix.
-The app works on localhost perfectly fine, here is a picture of the error catching features of the review screen:
+For a while I was having an error where my localhost application was working fine, but when I went to my live heroku app, the page would display "API lookup error".
+I resolved this by removing a / from the end of apiOptions.server in locations.js
+Here is a picture of the application working.

 ![picture](readme_imgs/chap7.png)